?>

 Wildlife PDF Print E-mail

-Discover the big and small and fascinating animals essential to this natural ecosystem in the Soutpansberg
+Discover the big and small and fascinating animals essential to this natural ecosystem

 Morning Sun Nature reserve is home to a wide diversity of wildlife from the massive eland to the small elephant shrew all playing a vital role in this unique ecosystem.

-The lesser known zebra, namely the Hartmann's Mountain Zebra roam the hills and Dassies sun bath on the cliffs minding the attention of the Black Eagles soaring above.
+The lesser known zebra, namely the Hartmann's Mountain Zebra roam the hills and dassies sun bath on the cliffs minding the attention of the Black Eagles soaring above.

-As the sun begins to set the more secretive nocturnal animals, such as Leopard, Brown Hyena as well as Bush Pig, Porcupine, Aardvark and Pangolin, become more active and the cute bush babies can be seen and heard foraging in the trees.
+As the sun begins to set the more secretive nocturnal animals, such as leopard, brown hyena as well as bush pig, porcupine, aardvark and pangolin, become more active and the cute bush babies can be seen and heard foraging in the trees.

-Predators: Leopard, Brown Hyena, Honey Badger and numerous other feline and canine as well as mongoose and other species.
+Predators: leopard, brown hyena, honey badger and numerous other feline and canine as well as mongoose and other species.

-Zebra: Hartmann's Mountain Zebra
+Zebra: Hartmann's mountain zebra

 Pangolin: (M. temminckii)